 Professional Liability Insurance

-Sometimes referred to as “errors and omissions” coverage, this covers damages due to your failure to provide the services that you were contracted to do or if you make mistakes in providing the contracted services.
+Professional liability insurance, also referred to as “errors and omissions” coverage, covers damages due to your failure to provide the services that you were contracted to do or mistakes made in providing the contracted services.
 Professional liability can also cover lawsuit costs when a client sues you over your services or advice.
-Some of the things covered under this policy would be damages awarded to your clients for putting bushes in the wrong spot or for not irrigating the lawn properly leading to damage to your client’s property.
+This is a different liability coverage than general liability, which covers accidental damage.

 Inland Marine Insurance